unk1ndled/rs-doc-check/README.md

 | `working-directory` | Directory where to perform the `cargo clippy` command | string |         |

 For extra details about the `toolchain`, `args` and `use-cross` inputs, see [`rs-cargo` Action](https://github.com/clechasseur/rs-cargo#inputs).

+## Notes

+<a name="note-annotations-limit"><sup>1</sup></a> : Currently, GitHub sets a limit of 10 annotations of each type per run (see [this page](https://docs.github.com/en/rest/checks/runs?apiVersion=2022-11-28) for more information).
+So if there are more than 10 such lints of one type reported by `clippy`, only the first 10 will appear as PR annotations.
+The other lints will still appear in the check run summary (see [this one](https://github.com/clechasseur/rs-clippy-check/actions/runs/5921984365/attempts/1#summary-16055301757) for example).